• Skip to primary navigation

 • Frozen and thawed fiddleheads should still be cooked for at least 6 to 8 minutes before consuming to help prevent food poisoning.

-• Do not save and re-use leftovers.
+• Once defrosted, do not save and re-use leftovers.

 Nutrition